yinkaiw/yinkaiw.github.io/_pages/about.md

   - /about.html
 ---

 Yinkai Wang is a senior student major in  Computer Science at George Mason University.
 He has interests in multilingual Natural Language Processing, Machine Learning and CV.
-He works on Named Entity Recognition, Protein Structure Prediction, Molecule Generatio and Educational Data Mining.
+He works on Named Entity Recognition, Protein Structure Prediction, Molecule Generation and Educational Data Mining.
 He worked with Prof. Antonios Anastasopoulos, Dr. Liang Zhao, Dr. Amarda Shehu.

 **Drop me an email if you'd like to talk about/collaborate on any of the following research topics with me.**